 Who should become a personal trainer?

 If you have a passion for fitness, a good work ethic and a love of helping people reach their goals, then you likely have what it takes to be a personal trainer.
 We’ve helped chefs, bankers, school leavers, HGV drivers, mums, dads and even grandparents become personal trainers.

 So regardless of what you’ve done before now, with the above qualities we can help you too.

-Where can I work as a personal trainer?
+Where can I work as a PT?

-If self-employed, your personal training clients will generally pay you directly and you’ll pay the club a rental fee for your use of the premises.
+If self-employed, your clients will generally pay you directly and you’ll pay the club a rental fee for your use of the premises.
 Your earning potential is then down to the number of clients you train and the fee you charge them.

 While these are the two most common employment scenarios after your personal training course, some clubs offer slight variations of them and hybrid models.
 You can read more about personal training jobs here.